18F/cloud-marketplaceholder/_includes/relevant.md

 ## Technology listings

 #### [Office of Government-wide Policy](https://gsa.gov/governmentwidepolicy)
+Organization created by GSA to consolidate its policy functions.

 #### TTS Software Catalog
 TTS Acquisitions project looking to establish a catalog of software that can be easily bought from.